 Hello Agent 13, A.K.A.
 Sharon Carter

 Sharon Carter is probably one of the worst girlfriends ever, fictional or not.
-How bad can she be?
+How bad is she?
 Well, in the comics Peggy Carter’s niece is the one who kills Captain America.
 She was brainwashed at the time, but still, that’s not a story their friends are going to tell at a dinner party anytime soon.
 Before the mind-controlled murder, she and Captain America developed a relationship over several S.H.I.E.L.D. missions and eventually fell in love.

 Thankfully, Winter Soldier made no room for their relationship issues.
 Agent 13, played by Emily VanCamp, makes a small but memorable appearance.
 Her role is minor enough that Steve doesn’t even learn she’s Peggy’s niece, but large enough that she makes an impact.
 VanCamp described it as “planting the seeds,” which may be one of Marvel’s best skills. “[They’re] sort of leaving room to go wherever they want to go with it.
 It’s fun,” she said, describing the character back at Comic-Con.

 It was wise not to include a love interest — the movie takes place in three days, so there’s no time — because Steve is clearly not over Peggy (who he goes to see).
 There’s an ongoing banter between Steve and Natasha over all the women he could ask out, including the nurse next door that ends up being S.H.I.E.L.D.’s undercover Agent 13.
 There’s a spark, but her true identity as Steve’s protector complicates things.

 With a first love still fresh, yet separated by living generations apart, Steve isn’t truly interested in anyone else.
 Expect VanCamp’s role to grow larger in future installments, especially after Peggy Carter dies.
 That very well may happen in Captain America 3.